jafbath/survivorProject/readme.md

 ## Summary

 - This is a team project with pre-assigned teams.
-- [Project Proposals](../../../project-3/issues/new?assignees=&labels=&template=project-proposal-submission.md&title=Your+Group+Names+%2B+Squad+Lead) are due on **Wednesday, 10/6 at or before 12:00 PM ET**.
+- [Project Proposals](../../../project-3/issues/new?assignees=&labels=&template=project-proposal-submission.md&title=Your+Group+Names+%2B+Squad+Lead) are due on **Tuesday, 1/25 at or before 12:00 PM ET**.
-- Project Deliverable is due on or before **Wednesday, 10/13 at or before 12:00 PM ET**.
+- Project Deliverable is due on or before **Monday, 1/31 at or before 1:00 PM ET**.
-- Presentations will be on **Wednesday, 10/13 at 12:00 PM ET** to the entire cohort.
+- Presentations will be on **Monday, 1/31 at 2:00 PM ET** to the entire cohort.
 - Each team has a total of 5 tokens for support.
 In order to receive support, you **must** fill out a [troubleshooting issue](../../issues/new?labels=bug&template=project-troubleshooting-request.md&title=BUG+DESCRIPTION).
-The next instructor in the support queue will reach out and schedule a call with your team during office hours.
+The next instructor in the support queue will reach out and help debug your issue, with a Zoom call with your team during scheduled office hours.

 ## Details

 In your last project, you learned how to build a frontend React application that used data from a third-party API.
-In this project you will build a full stack application with a similar React frontend, but with your own backend server and database.
+In this project you will build a full stack application with a similar React frontend, but with your own backend application (server and database).

 Your instructors have organized you and your classmates into groups to design and build an app with two major components: